-- Lack of sufficient refrigerant
+- Insufficient refrigerant

-What Might You Do When Your A/C Freezes?
+What Can You Do When Your A/C Freezes?

 - Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
-Just make sure the A/C system is completely OFF.
+Ensure the A/C system is completely OFF.

 - Call Service Experts Heating & Air Conditioning.
-The air conditioning system needs to be serviced by a professional that is NATE-certified to ensure there are no refrigerant leaks or damage to the equipment.
+The air conditioning system needs to be serviced by a professional that is ACE-certified to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?